The Resurrection Project logo

 Visit The Resurrection Project

-Doctor's Verdict on The Resurrection Project
+Research Note on The Resurrection Project

-The Resurrection Project is best for immigrant families and low-income households in Chicago and the Midwest seeking free, culturally competent financial counseling integrated with affordable housing access and legal support.
+The Resurrection Project is profile signals for immigrant families and low-income households in Chicago and the Midwest seeking free, culturally competent financial counseling integrated with affordable housing access and legal support.
 The primary caveat is geographic limitation—this organization does not serve consumers outside the Chicago/Midwest region, and the website does not clarify whether HUD or NFCC certification applies to their Financial Wellness counselors.

 • Immigrant families in Chicago/Midwest seeking culturally competent, free financial counseling without language barriers